top of page

 Your attorney will review the process of transferring your property by Quitclaim Deed.

-Your attorney prepares your Quitclaim Deed and emails it to you.
+Your attorney prepares your Quitclaim Deed and emails it to you for your review.

-Your original recorded Deed is mailed to you.
+A copy of your recorded Quitclaim Deed is sent to you.

 OUR REASONABLE FLAT FEE